Serving

 2 main

-Sold as Ong Choy here in Southern California, water spinach is popular with all the Southern Asian communities.
+Sold in Southern California as Ong Choy, Water Spinach is very popular with SE Asians.
 This simple stir fry provides good flavor and interesting texture.
 See also Meatless version and Chinese version.

 12